-- Poor performance .
+- Poor performance.
 To deliver high performance, wireless networking solutions need to satisfy diverse performance requirements for video, voice and data.
 The challenges of operating in the unlicensed RF spectrum, including spectrum noise and interference resulting from the proliferation of devices, often result in difficulty establishing network connections and unreliable or poor performance.
 Additionally, the performance and reliability of existing wireless networking solutions decline rapidly as the number of subscribers and range of service delivery increases.
 Lack of hardware and software integration between products, technologies and vendor devices can diminish network performance significantly and increase the complexity of network management, integration and expansion. - High cost of ownership.
 Existing alternative solutions, such as fiber-to-the-premises, cable, digital subscriber line, or DSL, worldwide interoperability for microwave access, or WiMAX, LTE and traditional backhaul, provide high capacity, high performance broadband access; however, these solutions can be extremely costly, and often do not meet the demanding price-performance requirements of underserved markets. - Complexity.
 Existing alternative solutions are often difficult to deploy and manage and require skilled employees or high cost consultants to install and operate.
 In addition, existing enterprise solutions often offer a large variety of features and functionalities that enterprise customers may find overwhelming or unnecessary. - Lack of product support and customer-driven features.
 Product support and feedback for alternative suppliers' wireless networking solutions are often costly and ineffective.
 Existing wireless solutions are not accompanied by dynamic product support to assist customers in efficiently setting up and troubleshooting their networks.
 Additionally, alternative suppliers generally lack an effective mechanism to communicate with their end-users and incorporate feedback from usage into product roadmaps.

-Market opportunity .
+Market opportunity.
 Existing service provider wireless networking technologies have been developed to satisfy the increasing demand for broadband access, support mobility and provide the performance and reliability demanded by customers.
 However, these existing solutions based upon wired, satellite or cellular technologies, often fail to meet the price-performance requirements of fixed wireless networking in emerging markets, rural markets, or price-sensitive markets, which in turn has led to low penetration of wireless broadband access and large populations of unaddressed users in these areas.
+Similarly, passive optical networking (PON) has been utilized globally to improve internet connectivity but it hasn't previously been available at economically viable pricing to very large underserved populations.
+An economically viable solution utilizing fiber, or other wireless technology, would further expand use of the internet to these populations.

 Within the enterprise, existing WLAN deployments are often relatively complex and costly, providing customers with a large number of non-critical features and functionalities at a high cost.
 Given the growth in Internet connected devices, and the consumer's desire for constant connectivity, there exists growing demand for WLAN solutions that provide critical features at significantly lower cost than existing solutions.